 Special features: The KIT is one of Europe’s largest research and teaching institutions and has the potential to become a world leader in certain areas of research.
 As a place of academic life, lifelong learning, comprehensive further education, unlimited knowledge transfer and a lasting culture of innovation it offers an excellent academic education.

 Research: The KIT creates and communicates knowledge for the benefit of society and the environment.
 It helps society to face global challenges through major contributions in the areas of energy, mobility and information science.

 Profile: The University of Konstanz is one of Germany’s most successful universities and one of the world’s leading new universities.
 Since it was established, it has stood for cutting-edge research, excellent teaching and study, an international outlook and interdisciplinary collaboration.
 Germany’s southernmost university offers more than 120 courses, including mathematics and the natural sciences, the humanities, politics, law and economics.

 Special features: With over 250 partnerships with other universities, the University of Konstanz displays an international outlook and offers its students a wide range of Exchange programmes.

 Research: As part of its forward-looking “The Konstanz Model –Towards a Culture of Creativity” concept, the institution is focused on expanding its role as a top Research university and on promoting young talent.
-This has led to the establishment of the Cultural Foundations of Social Integration cluster of excellence and postgraduate Programmes in chemical biology and decision sciences.
+This has led to the establishment of the "Centrefor the Advanced Study of Collective Behaviour" and "The political dimension of inequality" cluster of excellence and postgraduate programs in chemical biology and decision sciences.